fcsiba/SAD/README.md

 This project lies on the intersection between Network Security and Machine Learning.
 Most Intrusion Detection Systems (IDS) today, work on signature based detection which results in new variants of network attacks being undetected until their signatures are updated into the system.
 IDS like these cannot stop a network attack whose signature is not in its database.
 To rectify this, instead of relying on a database for signatures, we have created a machine learning model that can classify new variants of attacks instantly.
 This is done by training the model on a number of classes of attacks, after which it can, detect new variants of attacks within those classes.

-The model here, is trained on Portscan, BruteForceSSH, Cross-site Scripting, SQL Injection, and Denial of Service attacks.
+The model here, is trained on **Portscan**, **BruteForceSSH**, **Cross-site Scripting**, **SQL Injection**, and **Denial of Service** attacks.
 New variations within these attacks are successfully detected by the model with an accuracy of 0.96%.
 These classes of attacks were chosen as they are one of the most common types of attack as according to OWASP, symantec and numerous other surveys and [reports](https://www.symantec.com/security-center/threat-report).

 Both training data and test data was generated in the Robotics Lab at IBA City campus, the attacks were carried out in an isolated lab environment that we set up.
 [Wireshark](https://www.wireshark.org) was used to capture this data into pcap files through a SPAN port on the Cisco switch.
 These are converted to CSV files by [CICFlowMeter](https://www.unb.ca/cic/research/applications.html#CICFlowMeter), feature extraction from the pcaps is also done here.